takemal-studio/Zinogre-vscode/README.md

 The above sample codes' font is [JetBrains mono](https://www.jetbrains.com/lp/mono/).

-If You want, you can download and add it into system font folder.
+If you want, you can download and add it into system font folder.

 Then you can add this option in `setting.json` to have a custom font: